WKDV (AM)

-WKDV is a Regional Mexican formatted broadcast radio station licensed to Manassas, Virginia, serving Northern Virginia.
+WKDV is a Regional Mexican formatted broadcast radio station licensed to Chantilly, Virginia, serving Northern Virginia.
 WKDV is owned and operated by Metro Radio, Inc.

-The station has been silent since December 2020, when the 11-acre site in Manassas which had hosted the broadcast towers since the 1960s was sold.
+The station was silent for most of the period from December 2020 to March 2022, after the 11-acre site in Manassas which had hosted the broadcast towers since the 1960s was sold.
+It has since moved to a new tower in Fair Lakes, Virginia.

 Former format

 In the 1990s, the station was a Radio AAHS affiliate, which played children's music.

 Translator

-In addition to the main station, WKDV is relayed by two FM translators to widen its broadcast area.
+In addition to the main station, WKDV is relayed by an FM translator to widen its broadcast area.